-The IRS Mileage Rates are important if you use a personal car for business, charity or medical reasons.
-We've compiled the federal mileage rates for the last few years.
+The IRS Mileage Rates are important if you use a personal car for business, charity or medical travel.
+We've compiled the federal IRS mileage rates for the last few years.

-The IRS sets the standard mileage rate as a way to compensate taxpayers for the cost of using their vehicles.
+The federal IRS mileage rate is a way to compensate taxpayers for the expenses of operating their vehicles.
 It hasn't put the exact formula out but we know these rates include gas prices, oil costs, depreciation and wear and tear.
-The IRS typically leaves a single rate for the entire year.
+The IRS typically leaves a single annual rate.
 But, as you can see, it changed in 2011 due to volatile gas prices.

 Medical mileage plays into your medical expense deduction.
 You can deduct transportation costs for yourself, a spouse or a dependent.
 The transportation costs must be primarily for and essential to medical care.

 The fixed mileage rate of 14 cents per mile for charitable purposes hasn't changed in a long time.

 Using the standard mileage rate means calculating your deduction is quite simple.
 You multiply the amount of miles by the applicable rate to come up with your deduction.